Tummy upsets in cats and dogs

 Tummy upsets in cats

-In cats there also can be many reasons for vomiting and diarrhoea.
+There also can be many reasons for vomiting and diarrhoea in cats.
 It could be a diet change, parasites, infections, toxins or a medical condition.
 It’s important to think of the overall health of your cat as if they aren't eating or drinking for 24 hours they can become very ill.

 Are they lethargic?
 Are they on medication that could be affecting them?
 Are they young and therefore small and likely to be dehydrated quickly?
 Or if they are older could they have lost weight and may have underlying health problems?
 If any of these are likely then contact your vet as soon as possible.